JohnathanCrow/fabularasa/README.md

 ## Installation
 #### Windows
-- Download the latest release and run
+- [Download](https://github.com/JohnathanCrow/fabularasa/releases) the exe of the latest release and run

 ## Usage
 #### Home